postmanlabs/labs-docs/v6/enterprise/sso/saml_okta.md

     [![okta advanced](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Okta-SAML-Adv-Settings.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Okta-SAML-Adv-Settings.png)

-     For the Encryption Certificate, upload the encryption file in the **Encryption Certificate** field shown above.
-Note that you downloaded the encryption file by clicking **Download as a file** link in Postman's Service Provider Details section earlier.
+     For the Encryption Certificate, upload the encryption file in the **Encryption Certificate** field shown above (remember, you downloaded the encryption file by clicking **Download as a file** link in Postman's Service Provider Details section earlier).
 Click **Next** to continue.

 8. Under the third step “Feedback”, select “I’m an Okta customer adding an internal app”, and check “This is an internal app that we have created”, and then click **Finish**.